Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 #### 2. Get store preferences and data

-Now that you have successfully got store details and have access to it using Ecwid API, you can get store-specific information from the storage endpoint or from your local database.
+After completing the first step, you have store details and access to it using Ecwid REST API.

+Now you can get store-specific information from the storage endpoint or from your local database.

-The result of the payload decryption will be provided in an array `$result`, which you can use to get store ID, access token and language information about a store, that opened your app tab in Ecwid control panel.
+The result of the payload decryption will be provided in an array `$result`, which you can use to get store ID, access token and language information about a store, that opened your Native app.

+[Application Storage](https://developers.ecwid.com/api-documentation/application-storage) can help you store and access user preferences with the Ecwid REST API.

-To store and get store-specific data in storage endpoint, you can use cURL functionality in PHP or any other way that you prefer to access REST API endpoints.
-You can see the example code on how to retrieve the value of `'color'` key in application storage using cURL and process the result on the right based on a response from API.
+To save and get store-specific data in the storage endpoint, you can use cURL functionality in PHP or any other way that you prefer to access REST API endpoints.

+See how to retrieve the value of `'color'` key in the application storage using cURL and process the result based on a response from API on the right.

 #### 3. Initialize your application functionality